 Here’s an example of a veteran’s military education experience from West Point:

-4. Display your relevant military awards and honors
+4. Display your relevant military awards on your resume

 Military awards are excellent additions to your resume because they showcase a variety of valuable soft skills such as dedication, strong work ethic, teamwork, and integrity.